 Phone: 315-435-4276 FAX: 315-435-6553

-The Early Childhood Program provides comprehensive services for children with disabilities ages 18 months to five years.
-There are center-based program for toddlers as indicated on each child’s Individual Family Service Plan (IFSP).
-Toddlers attend three half days per week in either the AM or PM session.
-The Preschool Program provides inclusive education in the District’s Pre-Kindergarten five half days per week in either the AM or PM session.
+The Early Childhood Program provides comprehensive services for children with disabilities ages three to five years.
+The Preschool Program provides inclusive education in the District’s Pre-Kindergarten during half day or full day sessions, based upon the child’s needs.
 Services are indicated on each child’s Individual Education Plan (IEP).
-Breakfast and/or lunch are available in the Toddler and Pre-K Program.
-Transdisciplinary support teams are assigned to the Toddler and Pre-K classrooms consisting of a special education teacher, speech pathologist, psychologist, occupational therapist, physical therapist, nurse and social worker.
+Breakfast and/or lunch are available.
+Transdisciplinary support teams are assigned to the classrooms consisting of a special education teacher, speech pathologist, psychologist, occupational therapist, physical therapist, nurse and social worker.
 Parents are presented with a variety of opportunities to develop their roles as partners in the classroom and in the educational process.